Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/SizeableModulePanel.md

 Superclasses: <a href="FINSizeablePanel.md">FINSizeablePanel</a> < <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

-This panel allows for dynamic sizing.
+This panel allows for dynamic sizeing.
 For placing on walls.
 ## Instance Members
 <b>Inherited Members:</b>
 - Actor: <a href="Actor.md#user-content-get-factory-connectors">getFactoryConnectors()</a>, <a href="Actor.md#user-content-get-inventories">getInventories()</a>, <a href="Actor.md#user-content-get-network-connectors">getNetworkConnectors()</a>, <a href="Actor.md#user-content-get-pipe-connectors">getPipeConnectors()</a>, <a href="Actor.md#user-content-get-power-connectors">getPowerConnectors()</a>, <a href="Actor.md#user-content-location">location</a>, <a href="Actor.md#user-content-rotation">rotation</a>, <a href="Actor.md#user-content-scale">scale</a>